Micro School in Massachusetts: A Growing Trend in Education

 By following these rules, micro schools in Massachusetts can help keep their students safe and protect their privacy.

-Ready to create a micro school that inspires?
-Partner with The School House Anywhere!
+Partner with The School House Anywhere

 The School House Anywhere (TSHA) provides a complete set of resources and support to help you establish a successful micro school.